 Blueberry Compote only has 3 ingredients and can be made in less than 20 minutes.
 It is the perfect addition to pancakes, waffles, cake or ice cream.

-Blueberry Compote is a fancy name for blueberry sauce and is a nice alternative to syrup as it is not as sweet and sugary although there is definitely sugar in it.
-There are so many possibilities for ways to use it!
+Blueberry Compote is a fancy name for blueberry sauce and is a nice alternative to syrup or jam as it is not as sweet and sugary although there is definitely sugar in it.
+It can be served on your favorite breakfast or dessert treat.
 It just makes everything taste better and looks fancier and only takes minutes to put together.

 What is Compote?

 - Sugar.
-Granulated sugar, brown sugar or can also use maple syrup.
+Granulated sugar, brown sugar or you can also use maple syrup or honey.

 It is a simple process and only takes minutes.

 - Combine half of your berries, all the sugar and water in a medium saucepan over medium heat on the stovetop and stir for about 10 minutes or until the berries begin to burst.